Our four ADCS Board members are John Richardson (co-chair and legal counsel), Patricia Moon (Treasurer), Carol Tapanila, and Stephen Kish (Chair).

-The Alliance for the Defence of Canadian Sovereignty and Gwen and Kazia have raised $38,219 in this funding round (Thank you for your support!).
-We ask you for $6,781 to make the installment payment for the legal expenses of our FATCA IGA lawsuit, now at the Canadian Federal Court of Appeal.
+The Alliance for the Defence of Canadian Sovereignty and Gwen and Kazia have raised $45,000 in this first installment funding round (Thank you for your support!) for the legal expenses of our FATCA IGA lawsuit, now at the Canadian Federal Court of Appeal.

 Justice Mactavish said that it is “important” to avoid consequences threatened by the U.S. But we say not at the expense of our Charter rights.Please help end one of the FATCA compliance laws that impact on all of our countries.

 CBC says that, for 2018 tax year, information on 900,000 financial records of Canadian residents was turned over by Canada to U.S. IRS because of the Canadian FATCA law.
 Gwen and Kazia, two Canadian citizens having no meaningful relationship with the U.S., are appealing on your behalf two Federal Court decisions to the Canadian Court of Appeal.